theosanderson/theo.io/content/post/2021-01-022-maccabi/index.md

 </div>

-There are a lot of caveats about whether this is comparing like-for-like in terms of endpoint, and in some respects it is definitely not, and everything is smoothed out by the 7 day moving average.
-In addition, this is a much older age group where we'd expect the immune response to take longer.
+There are a lot of caveats about whether this is comparing like-for-like in terms of endpoint.
+In some respects it is definitely not, and everything is smoothed out by the 7 day moving average.
+In addition, this is a much older age group where we'd very much expect the immune response to take longer.

-In general the top plot is actually much more useful.
+In general the top plot presented by Maccabi is much more useful for getting a sense of what is going on (what direction the lines are pointing at the end of the Kaplain-Meier plot).